substantic/rain/docs/guide/overview.rst

 Rain infrastructure composes of a central **server** component and **governor** components, that may run on different machines.
 A governor may spawn one or more **executors** that are local processes that provides execution of an external code.
 Rain is distributed with Python executor.
-Governors communicate via direct connections to exchange data.
+Rain also provides libraries for C++ and Rust for writing own specialized executors.

 Users interacts with server via
 **client** applications.
 Rain is distributed with Python client API.